aviciot/informatica_insight_portal/README.md

-# Informatica Insights Portal
+# 📊 Informatica Insights Portal

 ## 🧭 Overview

-The **Informatica Insights Portal** is a web-based dashboard , designed to provide a clear and organized view of Informatica metadata.
+The **Informatica Insights Portal** is a lightweight web dashboard that provides a clear view of Informatica metadata and performance statistics.

-It allows users to:
+### 🔍 Key Features

-- Explore folders, workflows, sessions, command tasks, and database connections
+- Browse folders, workflows, sessions, and DB connections
-- Navigate metadata with an intuitive and interactive interface
-- Analyze relationships and dependencies across Informatica components
+- Visualize dependencies between Informatica components

-In addition to metadata exploration, the portal provides advanced capabilities to **analyze and visualize Informatica performance statistics** at various levels — from full workflows to individual sessions.
-helping teams identify inefficiencies, performance bottlenecks, and execution anomalies (baed ML scikit)

-To ensure optimal performance and responsiveness, the application fetch once once the data from PROD DB and caches all relevant metadata and execution data in a local database .
-This reduces the load on production Informatica environments and allows the portal to run independently with fast access to large-scale datasets.
+- Analyze performance of workflows and sessions (with ML-based insights)
+- Identify bottlenecks and anomalies in execution
+- Fast, low-impact access

+The portal pulls metadata and execution stats once from the production database and caches them locally, minimizing impact on the production Informatica environment.

-> This portal is useful for developers, analysts, and admins looking to trace process dependencies, identify issues, and gain operational insights into Informatica workflows.
+> Built for developers, analysts, and admins who need visibility into Informatica processes and performance.

+---

+## 📘 Documentation

-📘 **Documentation** available at:
+Full documentation available at:
 👉 [https://aviciot.github.io/informatica_insight_portal/](https://aviciot.github.io/informatica_insight_portal/)

 ---